E-Invoicing in Germany 2027: Obligations, Timeline, Format & Examples

 For which type of transactions is e-Invoicing required in Germany

-Germany’s B2B e-invoicing mandate mainly depends on where the parties are established and whether the transaction is domestic B2B.
-Use the tables below to quickly determine what format, VAT treatment, and document wording typically apply.
+Germany’s B2B e-invoicing compliance falls mainly on where the parties are established and whether the transaction is domestic B2B.
+The tables below to quickly determine what format, VAT treatment, and document wording typically apply.

 Supplier